 WhereScape documentation is a roadmap that goes back through the project you have been working on, providing hyperlinks to every stage of the process so you can click in and see its code and structure.
-It replicates everything that developers should be doing by hand, but often don’t for the various reasons outlined above, and in such an inexhaustive manner that it would be too long-winded to create whilst maintaining productivity in writing code.
-You would have to make a detailed spreadsheet, then make corresponding flow diagrams using a tool such as Visio.
-To do this for an entire architecture would be months of work, but with WhereScape it is produced instantly.
+All the documentation that developers should be writing by hand, but often don’t for the various reasons outlined above, is generated automatically at a much higher level of detail.
+To do this for an entire architecture would be months of work; too much to do whilst maintaining productivity in writing code.

 Jobs for automation vs. jobs for human creativity

 Such comprehensive documentation means bugs can be caught and fixed much faster.
 Rather than having to go through badly documented code by hand to find the fault, WhereScape highlights faulty code in red.
 As well as finding the problem quickly, this prevents you from working on good code that is mistakenly diagnosed as incorrect.

 “The turnaround of our bugs has been incredible.
 It takes two hours now where it used to take us two weeks.
 The autonomy the developers have over deployments means a quicker turnaround for performing re-tests.” – James Gardiner, Data Warehouse Technical Lead at Admiral Group.

 When discussing Data Automation, it is important to remember that human creativity is still paramount.
 It is augmented by automation tools that eradicate repetitive manual work, enabling developers’ brains to be less fatigued and so more creative.
 However, in many areas of data warehousing, creativity and flair are undesirable and even harmful.
 Documentation is exactly the kind of mundane, repetitive work suited to automation.
 All we need is a reliable account of what was done in a language that other developers can understand, nothing more, nothing less.